cora0110/distributed-system-proj/docs/Testing.md

 - showdoc DOC:(OUT) to download the content concatenation of all the document's sections (using OUT output filename)

 - logout: to logout

+  - already login -> Successfully logged out.
+  - not login -> You're not logged in

 - list: to list all the documents you are able to see and edit